Gen Xers Worry About Running Out of Money In Retirement

 So, here’s a news release I received today about the latest study outlining the miserable state of affairs for Generation X. This one comes from PwC and reveals that Generation X employees are struggling the most financially, and are most likely to dip into retirement savings.

-Here’s some more.
-It is not going to get any better financially for Generation X. In fact, it’s going to get worse.
-You’re not going to earn as much as your parents earned because the strides you make financially aren’t going to keep pace with inflation.
+Sadly, it appears things are not going to get any better financially for Generation X. In fact, it’s going to get worse.
+We not going to earn as much as our parents earned because the strides you make financially aren’t going to keep pace with inflation.
 (Check out this post I wrote in 2011, Housing Crisis Erodes Net Worth of Generation X.)

 NEW YORK, June 18, 2013 /PRNewswire/ — Generation X employees – those born in the early 1960s to the early 1980s – struggle the most when it comes to juggling competing financial priorities related to their homes, children and parents, reveals PwC US’s 2013 Employee Financial Wellness Survey.
 As a result, more than one-third (36 percent) of Gen X employees think it’s likely they will need to dip into their retirement savings to pay for non-retirement expenses, a percentage significantly higher than for both Baby Boomers and Gen Y, the “Millennials.”
 Thirty percent of Gen X employees admit having already withdrawn money held in their retirement plans for expenses other than retirement.